t-veor/adventofcode/README.md

 I use [`rust-script`](https://github.com/fornwall/rust-script) to run Rust files as scripts.
-After installing by running `cargo install rust-script`, `cd` to the correct directory and run `cargo script filename.rs`.
+After installing by running `cargo install rust-script`, `cd` to the correct directory and run `rust-script filename.rs`.
 There are some helper scripts in the `scripts/` directory to help set up rust-analyzer for these script files.